Kirkwood City Council shooting

-On February 7, 2008, a gunman went on a shooting rampage at a public meeting in the city hall, leaving six people dead and one injured in Kirkwood, Missouri, a suburb of St. Louis.
+On February 7, 2008, a gunman went on a shooting rampage at a public meeting in the city hall, leaving six people dead and a seventh injured in Kirkwood, Missouri, a suburb of St. Louis.
 Charles Lee "Cookie" Thornton, aged 52, shot one police officer with a revolver across the side street from city hall and took the officer's handgun before entering city hall.
 Thornton reached council chambers with these two pistols shortly after the meeting began.
 There, he shot a police officer, the public works director, two council members, the mayor, and a reporter.
-In total, the gunman killed five and wounded two others; one of the two wounded victims, the mayor died seven months later in a hospice where he was receiving cancer care.
 The shooter died from two gunshot wounds in a shootout with police.

-The shooting
+Shooting

 Thornton parked his van on the side street near Kirkwood City Hall and saw Kirkwood Police Sgt.
 William Biggs, who was on duty but walking to pick up dinner nearby.
 In a parking lot across the side street from City Hall, Thornton confronted Biggs and shot him with a Smith & Wesson Model 29 .44 Magnum revolver, killing him instantly.
 Before Thornton fired, Biggs had hit a distress signal on his radio to summon additional police officers.

 Thornton took Biggs' Smith & Wesson .40-caliber handgun and went inside City Hall.
-There, in the city council chambers, The Pledge of Allegiance had just been recited and the mayor was starting the city council meeting with 30 people attending.
+There, in the city council chambers, the Pledge of Allegiance had just been recited and the mayor was starting the city council meeting with 30 people attending.
 Thornton entered the room quietly from the back with both of his weapons concealed but soon got close to his intended victims.
 He first fatally shot Kirkwood Police Officer Tom Ballman in the head and continued shooting other victims at close range while reportedly repeating the phrase "Shoot the mayor!"
 He fatally shot council members Connie Karr and Michael H.T.
 Lynch, and Public Works Director Ken Yost.
 He shot Mayor Mike Swoboda twice in the head and left him for dead.
 Witnesses reported about 15 gunshots.
 Ignoring the four other council members, Thornton chased City Attorney John Hessel, who slowed Thornton by throwing chairs at him until escaping from the room.

 All of this gunfire was audible at the Kirkwood police department building, located across a small parking lot from the rear entrance to city hall.
 Two Kirkwood police officers rushed to the council chambers.
 There, Thornton fired on them from behind a desk.
-The officers returned fire; Thornton, who still had rounds left, sustained two gunshot wounds and died at the scene.
+The officers returned fire; Thornton, who still had rounds left, sustained two gunshot wounds to the neck and abdomen and died at the scene.